Celebrity Tour

-The Celebrity Tour was the fifth and last concert tour by the American boy band NSYNC before their indefinite hiatus, in May 2002.
+The Celebrity Tour was the fifth and final concert tour by the American boy band NSYNC before their indefinite hiatus in May 2002.
 Promoting their fourth studio album, Celebrity (2001), this is the second tour to showcase the album.
-The group stated that the tour would go "back to their roots", as they would be performing obscure songs from all three of their albums.
+The group stated that the tour would go "back to their roots," as they would be performing obscure songs from all three of their albums.
 The tour earned nearly $30 million.
-The tour was in the months right before the group went on a scheduled hiatus, in May 2002.
+The tour was in the months right before the group went on a scheduled hiatus in May 2002.

 Background

-In January 2002, NSYNC announced another string of tour dates known as the "Celebrity Tour".
+In January 2002, NSYNC announced another string of tour dates known as the "Celebrity Tour."
 They believed that their songs were well known by then and were able to experiment a little more.
 Originally, the group wanted to perform in theaters, however, they were pushed to arenas due to demand.
 During an interview, band member Chris Kirkpatrick stated the second outing would remove the spectacle of their previous tour PopOdyssey and focus on just music.
 The tour would offer a more intimate vibe with "a circular stage that gives...a 360-degree view" for fans and would incorporate reworked versions of older songs.
 Justin Timberlake said, "[Fans] knew when they were coming to the show last summer that they were going to get something that nobody else had, which was basically about 80 percent of the album that was going to come out after the tour.
 This year, obviously, they'll know the songs, but we put a twist almost on everything, so it makes it fun for them to hear it a different way and to try to recognize those tunes."

 The opening acts for the Celebrity Tour included R&B singer Ginuwine, rapper and entrepreneur P. Diddy, and alternative rock band Smash Mouth.
 The new tour dates coincided with the band's partnership with Chili's, which they were featured in several advertisements online and on television.
 Before the tour began, NSYNC released the third single from their album "Girlfriend", and performed at the 2002 Winter Olympics at the Olympic Medals Plaza on February 23, 2002.